ROCm/half/web/Mainpage.md

 News														{#new}
 ====

-August 7, 2012 - Release 1.1.2
+August 7, 2012 - Release 1.2.0
 ------------------------------

-[Version 1.1.2](http://sourceforge.net/projects/half/files/half/1.1.2) of the library has been released.
-It fixes the `std::numeric_limits` specialization further, enabling it to return `std::round_toward_zero` instead of `std::round_indeterminate` when possible (though this is very unlikely).
-Additionally the `round_error()` has been corrected to reflect the worst-case round-toward-zero behaviour.
-Furthermore, the library has been tested successfully with *gcc 4.5*.
+[Version 1.2.0](http://sourceforge.net/projects/half/files/half/1.2.0) of the library has been released.
+It adds preprocessor definitions for [HUGE_VALH](\ref HUGE_VALH) and (maybe) [FP_FAST_FMAH](\ref FP_FAST_FMAH) in correspondence with their respective single-precision counterparts from `<cmath>`.
+It also fixes the preprocessor symbols it uses internally to be undefined properly after their use.
+Furthermore, the library has been tested successfully with *clang 3.1*.

 [more](news.html)